openvinotoolkit/open_model_zoo/contribution.md

 ```
 **`postprocessing`** (*optional*)

-Sometimes right after downloading model are not readty for conversion, or conversion may be incorrect or failure.
+Sometimes right after downloading model are not ready for conversion, or conversion may be incorrect or failure.
 It may be avoided by some manipulation with original files, such as unpacking, replacing or deleting some part of file.
 This manipulation must be described in this section.

 For unpacking archive: